Leander Sydnor

 Leander Sydnor is a fictional character on the HBO drama The Wire, played by actor Corey Parker Robinson.
 Sydnor is a young, married Baltimore Police detective who is a member of the Barksdale detail and later works in the Major Crimes Unit.

 Biography

 Season one

-Sydnor is assigned to the Barksdale detail from the Auto Theft Department after Cedric Daniels requests Sydnor's commanding officer, Lt.
+Sydnor is assigned to the Barksdale detail from the Auto Theft Unit after Cedric Daniels requests Sydnor's commanding officer, Lt.
 Cantrell, give him his best detective to balance out having to take "his worst" – the erratic Roland Pryzbylewski.
 Once in the detail, he is partnered with Lester Freamon and the pair work on following the Barksdale organisation's paper trail.

 Sydnor also performs valuable undercover work, making hand-to-hand buys to build evidence, alongside Kima Greggs and her informant Bubbles.
 Sydnor's initial attempt to disguise himself as a "junkie" is not credible to Bubbles, but he proves responsible for identifying Avon Barksdale at the annual West-Side versus East-Side basketball game.
 He later tells Freamon, who has become something of a mentor to the young detective, that the Barksdale investigation is the best police work he has ever done.